Community Day: Gichigamiin Indigenous Nations Museum & Block Museum: Block Museum - Northwestern University

 1:00 pm-2:00 pm: Artist talk by muralist Sergio Ceron (Otomi-Pame)

-12:00 pm-1:00 pm: Storybook reading in our Woven Being Community Room with Terra Fellows, Teagan Harris (Cherokee) and Marisa Cruz Branco (Isleta Pueblo/Portuguese)
+12:00 pm-1:00 pm: Storybook reading with Terra Foundation Woven Being Fellows, Teagan Harris (Cherokee) and Marisa Cruz Branco (Isleta Pueblo/Portuguese)

 "Living Stories" and "Woven Being" are both part of Art Design Chicago, a citywide collaboration initiated by the Terra Foundation for American Art that highlights the city’s artistic heritage and creative communities.
 "Living Stories" is funded by the Terra Foundation for American Art.